 How do you make Apple Pie From Scratch?

-Making this Apple Pie Recipe from scratch is very simple and so rewarding!
+Making this Apple Pie Recipe from scratch is very simple and so rewarding (just like these other from scratch pies: Pumpkin pie and French silk pie)!
 A few ingredients come together beautifully to make a delicious dessert!
-Let’s walk through the process together, and don’t forget ot watch the video!
+Let's walk through the process together, and don't forget ot watch the video!

 Make the Apple Pie Crust